 The shores of these large bodies of water have been suitable for intensive agriculture, allowing some of Africa’s most notable kingdoms to flourish.

 Several high mountains rise up from the East African plains, most famously Mount Kilimanjaro and Mount Kenya.
 Their streams water the surrounding areas and allow farming populations to thrive; and their different climate zones at varying altitudes encourage a localized exchange network to develop.

-There are also some large mountain ranges, such as the Rwanzori mountains in Uganda (the “Mountains of the Moon”).
+There are also some large mountain ranges, such as the Ruwenzori mountains in Uganda (the “Mountains of the Moon”).
 Perhaps the highland areas which have had most impact on the history of Africa have been the Ethiopian Highlands, which have sheltered Africa’s only historic Christian state; and the highlands of southern Africa, which have played a key role in that region’s history.

 The environment of sub-Saharan Africa is one of the hardest environments for human populations to thrive in.

 Africa has an exceptionally hostile disease environment, West Africa most of all; malaria, leprosy, tsetse fly and smallpox are only a few of the killer diseases of the continent, attacking not only humans but, in the last case, their animals as well.
-Moreover, away from areas especially favoured with plentiful rainfall or rivers, the grasslands which cover much of Africa do not make ideal land for crop growing, and are prone to droughts and famines.
+Moreover, away from areas especially favored with plentiful rainfall or rivers, the grasslands which cover much of Africa do not make ideal land for crop growing, and are prone to droughts and famines.

 These factors have acted as constraints on population growth right up to modern times, and historically sub-Saharan Africa has remained an under-populated region.
 The challenge for premodern African societies was to build up numbers to create viable communities.
 Building the dense concentrations of population necessary for the emergence of major civilizations was not an option in most locations.